Dean and Professor of Geography

 SMT312 Natural Processes and Human Welfare

 Dr. Hay is an experienced instructor and researcher specializing in remote sensing as it applies to land use and land cover change.
 He has extensive international experience in applied remote sensing, environmental change, vulnerability assessment and household livelihood security.
-He has worked in Saudi Arabia, Malawi, The Gambia, Zambia, Cambodia, Indonesia, Sudan, Ethiopia, and Sri Lanka.
-Dr. Hay is currently participating on a collaborative research project to determine impacts of migration on land use and land cover change in the Southern Province of Zambia, and he recently lead a Global Food Security Initiative in Bibile and Eravur, Sri Lanka.
+He has worked in Saudi Arabia, Malawi, The Gambia, Zambia, Cambodia, Indonesia, Sudan, Ethiopia, India and Sri Lanka.
+Dr. Hay is recently participating in a GIS project to map the hybrid adoption in India, Nepal and Bangladesh.

 Dr. Hay has been the Principle Investigator or Co-Principle Investigator on grants totaling over six million dollars.
-As Director for the Center for Urban Environmental Change (CUER), Dr. Hay received approximately $350,000 from the U.S. Environmental Protection Agency to initiate a Master’s Degree in Environmental Science, establish native species propagation space in association with the campus greenhouse, and renovate the biology department’s ecology laboratory.
-The Master’s Degree in Environmental Science hosted its first class in Fall 2009.
-He is now collaborating with the Theodore Payne Foundation to found a native species nursery on campus.
+As Director for the Center for Urban Environmental Change (CUER), Dr. Hay received approximately $350,000 from the U.S. Environmental Protection Agency to initiate a Master’s Degree in Environmental Science, establish a native plant propagation area, and renovate computer laboratories.
+Dr. Hay recently consulted with the Bill and Medina Gate Foundation on the Stress Tolerant Rice for Africa and South Asia (STRASA) project.

 Downen, Jeanne and Rodrick Hay.
 2007.
 C-SAFE Zambia End of Program Evaluation.
 Consortium for Southern Africa Food Emergency.
 TANGO International for the United States Agency for International Development.
 Final Report, 54 pages.